 Many of the Quarto Series volumes are available on CD-ROM.

-IN 1990 the Society began to publish its New Series, the personal recollections of Huguenots, and their descendants, who experienced the history of French Protestantism as it unfolded.
+In 1990 the Society began to publish its New Series, the personal recollections of Huguenots, and their descendants, who experienced the history of French Protestantism as it unfolded.
 Of particular interest are New Series 2.
 Memoirs of the Reverend Jaques Fontaine, 1658-1728, and New Series 4.
 Memoirs of Isaac Dumont de Bostaquet, a gentleman of Normandy, both edited by Dianne W Ressinger, followed by New Series 5.
 The Travels of Francis Tallents in France and Switzerland, 1671-73, edited by Janice V. Cox.

-Other Publications: From Strangers to Citizens: the integration of immigrant communities in Britain, Ireland and colonial America, 1550-1750, editors Randolph Vigne and Charles Littleton.
+From Strangers to Citizens: the integration of immigrant communities in Britain, Ireland and colonial America, 1550-1750, editors Randolph Vigne and Charles Littleton.
 57 papers delivered at the Society's major international conference held in 2000.
 16 page full-colour section.
 Joint imprint with Sussex Academic Press.
 Hardback (ISBN 1-902210-85-9) £25 + £5.95 p&p.
 Paperback (ISBN 1-902210-86-7) £12.50 + £5.95 p&p.

-A members' Newsletter, edited by the Hon Secretary, is circulated every six months, giving news of members and officers of the Society and details of forthcoming Huguenot-related exhibitions, conferences, and visits.
+A members' Newsletter, edited by the Honorary Secretary, is circulated every six months, giving news of members and officers of the Society and details of forthcoming Huguenot-related exhibitions, conferences, and visits.
 The Newsletter publishes information about the Society's website, its participation in Family History fairs, the French Hospital, and active French Protestant churches in England and elsewhere.